 4. Email Design that Leads to a Better Conversion

-There is no “one fits all” rule when come up to hardly definable things like beauty.
-That’s why I’m sharing with you common recommendations for an effective email design rather than beautiful.
+There is no “one fits all” rule when it comes to hard-to-define things like beauty.
+That’s why I’m sharing with you common recommendations for an effective email design rather than something that is “objectively beautiful.”

 - For professional looking email, a company logo of high quality is a must.
 This part should always look perfect.